coderabbitai/coderabbit-docs/docs/guides/customize-coderabbit.md

 </details>

-#### 2. Customize CodeRabbit through the UI [](https://coderabbit.ai/docs/get-started#2-customize-coderabbit-through-the-ui-dashboard)
+### 2. Customize CodeRabbit through the UI [](https://coderabbit.ai/docs/get-started#2-customize-coderabbit-through-the-ui-dashboard)

 Reviews can also be customized through the UI under repository settings:

+---

 ### Review Customization[](https://coderabbit.ai/docs/get-started#review-customization)

 [](../get-started/images/tailor2.png)

-**Path based instructions :** Provide additional review guidelines based on the file paths using glob patterns.
+**Path-based instructions :** Provide additional review guidelines based on the file paths using glob patterns.

-For further guidance please refer this section [Prompt Customization](/guides/prompt-customization)
+For further guidance, please refer this section [Prompt Customization](/guides/prompt-customization)

 **Language Selection:** Select the natural language in which you want the review